BartVandewoestyne/tips-and-tricks/git.md

 git checkout serverfix
 ```

-If you want to see what tracking branches you have set up:
+If you want to see what tracking branches you have set up and list out your local branches with more information including what each branch is tracking and if your local branch is ahead, behind or both, use

 ```
-$ git branch -vv (this command does not reach out to the server!)
+git branch -vv
 ```

+Note that the above command does not reach out to the server.

 If you want totally up-to-date ahead and behind numbers, you'll need to fetch from all your remotes right before running git branch -vv: